sir-dunxalot/ember-disqus/README.md

 ------

-For advanced functionality, you can also pass a `title` argument, which makes working with threads on Disqus.com a bit easier.
+For advanced functionality, you can pass an optional `title` argument, which makes working with threads on Disqus.com a bit easier.
 By default Disqus will use the identifier or the page URL for the thread title.
 However, you can override this functionality using the `title` argument.
 For example:

 ```hbs
 {{disqus-comments identifier=post.id title=post.title}}
 ```

-Please note, the use of `title` is optional and not necessary if your `identifier` is something human-friendly like a post title or URL slug.

-The third and final argument you can pass to the `{{disqus-comments}}` component is `categoryId`.
+The `{{disqus-comments}}` component also accepts a `categoryId` property.
 This is used by Disqus to assign specific threads to categories.
-It is also optional.
+This is also optional.
 Please note, **Disqus only supports the use of categories once you have manually added them** in your [Disqus options](//octosmashed.disqus.com/admin/settings/advanced/).

 ```hbs
 {{disqus-comments identifier=postId categoryId=category.id}}
 ```

-This addon merely mirrors the capabilities of the Disqus plugin.
-For more information on the [individual configuration variables please see here](//help.disqus.com/customer/portal/articles/472098-javascript-configuration-variables).
+For more information on the [individual configuration variables please see the Disqus docs](//help.disqus.com/customer/portal/articles/472098-javascript-configuration-variables).

 ### Displaying comment counts